Thursday, May 16, 2024

 Guests: Erykah Badu, Cee-Lo Green, Pharrell, Mary J. Blige, Jill Scott, Bilal, Vinia Mojica, others

 As brother Lonnie Rashid Lynn was now in this deep relationship with the one and only miss Erykah Badu in 2000, many felt that she made a big difference in his style of music.
 While a lot of this may have been apparent in 2000's breakout classic, Like Water For Chocolate, this may have been even more obvious on the follow-up, 2002's Electric Circus.
 To say this was a hodgepodge of sounds and eclectic influences is a mild understatement.
 While LWFC was definitely a soulful affair filled with live instrumentation and clever sampling, this wasn't limited to soulful sounds.
 In fact, there were elements of country, progressive rock, electro, and blues scattered throughout the album.
 From the blues harmonics of "I Git A Right Ta" to the grunge pop feel of "Electric Wire Hustler Flower" with the vocals of P.O.D.'s Sonny Sandoval and the electro happy vibes of "New Wave", the sounds on this album are certainly eclectic and push the merits of what hip-hop is supposed to sound like.
-The off-kilter, yet intriguing, sounds of the Erykah Badu-collaborative tribute to the late, great icon, Jimi Hendrix, "Jimi Was A Rock Star" feels right in place with an album this artistically and sonically genre-crossing, yet still provides a musical aesthetic that salutes Jimi with sounds that could also fit in comfortably with the period that he was becoming a megastar in.
+The off-kilter, yet intriguing, sounds of the Erykah Badu-collaborative tribute to the late, great icon, Jimi Hendrix, "Jimi Was a Rock Star" feels right in place with an album this artistically and sonically genre-crossing, yet still provides a musical aesthetic that salutes Jimi with sounds that could also fit in comfortably with the period that he was becoming a megastar in.
 When you mix in the likes of the new wave sound of the Bilal-assisted "Aquarius" and the funk-rock feel of the ambitious "Star 69 (With Love), which features vocals from Bilal and even the late, great icon, himself, Prince on vocals and guitar, you have a smorgasbord of sounds that in some ways come delightfully together, and in other ways sound like a bunch of ingredients to a potentially incredible dish, only for it to turn out some of the ingredients either were too much or not enough for it to be satisfactory.
-However, when he brings the soul and funk vibes here, he shines, such as on tracks like the absolutely wonderful first single with Mary J. Blige, "Come Close" (the FANTASTIC remix with Pharrell, Erykah, , and Q-Tip should've been a part of this album as well), the juke-joint, Idlewild-feel of the Jill Scott-assisted, "I Am Music", and the dope "Ferris Wheel" with longtime collaborator Vinia Mojica are definitely highlights.
-He reaches into ethereal lanes with the stunning three-part cut with Cee-Lo Green, "Between me, You, & Liberation", which tackles subjects of homophobia, sexual abuse and the death of a family member to cancer in such transparent and open fashion in one of the most brave moments of his career.
+However, when he brings the soul and funk vibes here, he shines, such as on tracks like the absolutely wonderful first single with Mary J. Blige, "Come Close" (the FANTASTIC remix with Pharrell, Erykah, and Q-Tip should've been a part of this album as well), the juke-joint, Idlewild-feel of the Jill Scott-assisted, "I Am Music", and the dope "Ferris Wheel" with longtime collaborator Vinia Mojica are definitely highlights.
+He reaches into ethereal lanes with the stunning three-part cut with Cee-Lo Green, "Between Me, You, & Liberation", which tackles subjects of homophobia, sexual abuse and the death of a family member to cancer in such transparent and open fashion in one of the bravest moments of his career.
 The long closer, "Heaven Somewhere" is a wonderful finale with the likes of Bilal, Jill Scott, Mary J. Blige, and Erykah Badu among others (which also includes another monologue by his father "Pops").
 To say Electric Circus is a misfire isn't a fair assessment, as the point of this album is being unconventional in terms of styles and taste.
 Admittedly, he stated in an interview that he wasn't even listening to hip-hop at the time, and so that reflects min this hodgepodge album.
 If you're expecting traditional Chicago boom bap with this one, you're in for a disappointment, but those who were into the likes of The Love Below, Indicud, And The Anonymous Nobody, and Because The Internet, this is right up your alley, and that's not a bad thing.
 Arguably his most polarizing album, Electric Circus is the definition of an ambitious album to push the boundaries of traditional hip-hop and expand past an emcee and be more of an artist in every sense.

-13. Universal Mind Control
+14. Universal Mind Control

 Production: The Neptunes, Mr. DJ